 If you were to do this in a stark white room, you would notice a scattered pattern staining the walls and floor.
 Now, replace those paint droplets with teeny-tiny mucous, water, and irritant-filled particles.
 Now you know what your sneeze looks like!

 Scientifically, the action of sneezing is considered a violent release of air from the lungs that causes phasing disturbances in the natural flow of air, similar to the act of dropping a stone in water.

 There are two parts to this release: 1) a cloud of buoyant hot moist air; and 2) multi-size droplets suspended in and around the cloud that contain disease-spreading things called pathogens.
 To understand how this plays a role in disease transmission, we need to look at fluid dynamics.

-The smaller droplets and those in the cloud, over time, lose moisture and become something known as aerosols.
-The aerosols can remain suspended in the air long enough to be carried far and wide with drafts of air.
+The smaller droplets and those in the cloud gradually lose moisture and become something known as aerosols.
+The aerosols can remain suspended in the air long enough to be carried far and wide, particularly when aided with drafts of air.

 Think of it as spraying air freshener in one corner of the room.
-The smell spreads far and wide as a result of diffusion.
+The smell spreads far and wide as a result of diffusion, despite its narrow release point.
 If these pathogen-carrying aerosols get into ventilation systems, for example, they can easily be circulated through the system.